cmaureir/progra-alma/lectures/week2/lecture6.rst

 Exercises
 ~~~~~~~~~

-1. When the earth complete an orbit arround the Sun,
+1. When the earth complete an orbit around the Sun,
    have not passed 365 rations on itself correctly,
    but a little more.

    More precisely, the difference is about a quarter of a day.

    To avoid that the seasons be offset with the calendar,
-   the julian calendar introduced a rule
+   the Julian calendar introduced a rule
    of add an additional day in the years divisible by 4
    (called `leap year`_),
-   to take into consideration the fourt quarter of a day.
+   to take into consideration the four quarter of a day.

    However, under this rule still a leap,
    that is within about 3/400 of a day.